Anna Serner: Early life and education

+She has a degree in law.

+Career

+Serner was CEO of the Advertising Association of Sweden (Reklamförbundet) from 1998 to 2006, and also ran her own marketing communications consultancy business for two years from around 2009 to 2011.

-Her previous position was as Managing Director of the Swedish Media Publishers' Association (Tidningsutgivarna), where she was active in public debate on freedom of speech and the media's role in society.
-For two years prior to this she ran her own marketing communications consultancy business, and was also CEO of the Advertising Association of Sweden (Reklamförbundet) from 1998 to 2006.
-With a degree in law, Anna has a wide experience of board level appointments, including Stockholm University of the Arts, Polarbröd, Berghs School of Communication, Folkoperan, Fanzingo and the Anna Lindh Academy She has also served as an expert on various Swedish government commissions, including one on copyright (2010).
+She was managing director of the Swedish Media Publishers' Association (Tidningsutgivarna), where she was active in public debate on freedom of speech and the media's role in society.

+Serner has wide experience of board level appointments, including Stockholm University of the Arts, Polarbröd, Berghs School of Communication, Folkoperan, Fanzingo and the Anna Lindh Academy She has also served as an expert on various Swedish government commissions, including one on copyright (2010).
 In addition, she undertook a two-year course in practical filmmaking at the Stockholm School of Film as well as film studies at Stockholm University.

-Over the past 20 years Anna has also given lectures and spoken widely on law, advertising, creativity and management.
+Serner has given lectures and spoken widely on law, advertising, creativity, and management.

-In October 2011 she succeeded Cissi Elwin as CEO of the Swedish Film Institute.
+On 1 October 2011 she succeeded Cissi Elwin as CEO of the Swedish Film Institute (SFI).

-29 juni 2018 Serner hosted the popular Sveriges Radio radio show Sommar i P1.
+On 29 June 2018 Serner hosted the popular Sveriges Radio radio show Sommar i P1.